Dry Eye and its Treatments

 Dry eye syndrome (DES) is a chronic condition that develops when your eyes do not produce and maintain enough tears to keep the eye’s surface lubricated resulting in multiple symptoms that range from person to person.
 This can be due to a reduction in tear production, increased tear evaporation from a lack of lipid in the tears or the presence of inflammation in and around the eyelids.
 The effects can range from minor dryness and discomfort to pain, blurred vision and frequent infections.

-Symptoms of dry eye syndrome can vary depending on the severity of the condition but can include:
+The symptoms of dry eye can vary from person to person, but they can include:

 - Dry, itchy eyes

 - Red, bloodshot eyes

 - Watery eyes

 - Swollen eyelids

 There are a number of things that can cause dry eye, including: